impostorsguides/impostorsguides.github.io/rbenv/part-2/2-x-content.md

 >
 > If the -r option is given, this signifies `raw' input, and backslash escaping is disabled.

 The `-d ""` syntax is a bit weird, and it took a lot of Googling before I could get my head around it.
-What eventually worked was Googling `"read -d" plus IFS bash`, after which I found [this link](https://archive.ph/jWSEH) as the 2nd result:
+What eventually worked was Googling `"read -d" plus IFS bash`, after which I found [this link](https://archive.ph/jWSEH){:target="_blank" rel="noopener"} as the 2nd result:

 > With `-d ''` it sets the delimiter to `'\0'` and makes `read` read the whole input in one instance, and not just a single line. `IFS=$'\n'` sets newline (`\n`) as the separator for each value. `__` is optional and gathers any extra input besides the first 3 lines.